 Today, design and branding practitioners generally see an iterative design process as a means to an end, with a final “solution” as the ultimate goal.
 Spare Rib seems to have done things a bit differently.
 The iterative-design-proponents would may- be describe its approach as being in a continuous phase of prototyping.
 Although the layout seems to become more systematic in later years, there’s still a lot of variety in design: Spare Rib always retained some degree of openness and changeability.
 The only thing that seems to have really stayed the same over the whole two decades was the magazine’s logo, designed from twisted tissue paper by the magazine’s first designers, Kate Hepburn and Sally Doust.
 Maybe at least one thing has to stay the same.

-Silva Baum is a graphic designer based in Berlin, Germany.
+Silva Baum (she/her) is a graphic designer based in Berlin, Germany.
 She holds a BA from FH Münster and a MA from HAW Hamburg.
 In 2019, she co-published notamuse—A New Perspective on Women Graphic Designers in Europe, which she also co-edited and co-designed with Lea Sievertsen and Claudia Scheer.

 This text was produced as part of the L.i.P. workshop, and has previously been published in the Feminist Findings zine.